jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample2.md

 - ports: Maps a port on the host to a port on the container - when the host gets a request on the port 9901, it will forward it to the container who will receive it on its port 9901.
 - networks: This creates a 'fake' network, allowing the containers to act like they are part of a network.
 This should be the same for each container.

-### Deploying an application server to a container with docker run
+### Deploying an application server with docker run

 There are two ways to deploy a container.
-In the first step of this example we used a __docker-compose.yml__ file and the ```powershell docker-compose up -d``` command.
+In the first step of this example we used a __docker-compose.yml__ file and the ```powershell docker compose up -d``` command.

 Just so that we can see the other way, run the following PowerShell command: